pkronstrom/PromptSensei/README.md

 - **AIPromptAutocomplete** (content.js): Manages dropdown display and user interaction
 - **OptionsManager** (options.js): Provides settings interface

-### Testing

-1. Load the extension in development mode
-2. Open `firefox/test.html` in your browser
-3. Test both hotkey and text trigger functionality
-4. Verify dropdown appears and prompts can be inserted

-## 🔧 Troubleshooting

-### Common Issues

-**Dropdown not appearing**
-- Ensure the input field is properly focused
-- Check if hotkey conflicts with browser shortcuts
-- Verify extension is properly loaded in `about:debugging`

-**Prompts not inserting**
-- Make sure you have prompts saved in settings
-- Check if the target input field supports text insertion
-- Try refreshing the page and testing again

-**Settings not saving**
-- Check browser permissions for local storage
-- Ensure extension has proper permissions
-- Try reloading the extension

 ### Browser Compatibility

 - **Minimum Firefox Version**: 57+ (Quantum)